5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 If you are not fluent in regular expression but heavily involved into number crunching without any memory of ever having scanned strings for certain patterns then there is no point in looking into regular expressions because you just don't need them.
 Let's be clear, regular expressions are an extremely powerful tool, but the level of abstraction is really high.
 You will find it hard to master them without using them regularly.
 To rephrase it, if you need to find a pattern in a string twice a year you are probably better off finding an expert on the matter you can ask for advice.

-Having said this it is amazing that many APLers do not realize how often they actually to search for strings and patterns.
+Having said this it is amazing that many APLers do not realize how often they actually do search for strings and patterns.

 ## Overview